pprabu-ucsd/cse15l-lab-reports/Lab 3/Lab Report 3 - Researching Commands.md

         San Franciscans are quite unashamedly in love with their town.
 Its natural setting, nestled in the hills around the bay, makes the city uncommonly cozy; the zip in the air is invigorating
         , and even the fog that rolls in off the ocean seems more romantic than chilling.
 If you have a car, one way to begin your visit is to travel along 49-Mile Drive, which provides a compreh ensive tour of the main sights.
 You<E2><80><99>ll need to use a good map, as the blue signposts with a white seagull in the center can be difficult to locate.
-Stop off at Twin Peaks (the road to get there starts near the southern end of Market Street) for an excellent panoramic view of the city and the bay, then park the car, put on a pair of comfortable walking shoes, an3%
+Stop off at Twin Peaks (the road to get there starts near the southern end of Market Street) for an excellent panoramic view of the city and the bay, then park the car, put on a pair of comfortable walking shoes, an
+3%
 ```

 > The percentage of the file read is shown at the bottom left